 Khao Sok and Khao Lak comprise the largest area of rainforest in Southern Thailand.
 The natural parks are crossed by limestone ranges while the coast encompasses beautiful beaches and tropical evergreen forest.

 – Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Krabi.

 Krabi province is filled with beaches, coastal karst formations and incredible islands.

-– Thai Sriram operates regular bus routes from Bangkok to Phuket.
+– Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Phuket.